jswindler/Starshippers/README.md

 - I added a couple commits at 2:20 and 2:30 just because these things were quick once the main app functionality (requesting API data and displaying it) was working.

 Next Steps:
-- I added a “coming soon” image as a placeholder for where I wanted to do a programmatic Google image search for “Star Wars <starship_name>” (where starship_name is the name of the specific ship) and display the first resulting image.
+- I added a “coming soon” image as a placeholder for where I wanted to do a programmatic Google image search for “Star Wars starship_name” (where starship_name is the name of the specific ship) and display the first resulting image.
-- Adding price filtering and sorting should be very quick to do because they build on name search filtering (“2Hrs30Min” tag, commit 9ccda91).
+- Adding price filtering and sorting should be very quick to do because they build on the name search filtering code (“2Hrs30Min” tag, commit 9ccda91).
-- Get ALL starship results: I’m currently only showing the first page.
+- Get ALL starship results: I’m currently only showing the first page of results.
 To show the rest, I would get the additional pages from the API as the user scrolls to the end of the result list, or maybe preload all pages so filtering and sorting can be done completely client side.
 - Show a scrollable list of pilot names on the starship detail screen.
 - Add all remaining starship fields to the starship detail screen.